 Example: When an OTT platform like Netflix releases a famous web series, there is a flock of users on that platform.
-This causes an extreme spike in the workload for some time after which the app usage returns to normal levels.
-Such scenarios need to be tested via spike tests.
-Because it is difficult to have so many real users to test, we use automated tools to create virtual users.
+This causes an extreme spike in the workload for some time, after which the app usage returns to normal levels.
+Spike tests take care of such scenarios because it is challenging to have so many real users to test; we use automated tools to create virtual users.

 Majorly used Tools: JMeter, LoadRunner

 When we talk about Mobile Security testing, we need to cover below points-

 - Authentication and Authorisation: Inefficient authentication and authorisation checks in the code may invite malicious attacks.